Middle Korean: Script and phonology

-Yang and yin vowels could not occur in the same word, but could co-occur with the neutral vowel.
+Yin and yang vowels could not occur in the same word, but could co-occur with the neutral vowel.

-The phonetic dimension underlying vowel harmony is also disputed.
+The phonetic dimension underlying vowel harmony is disputed.

-Lee Ki-Moon suggested that LMK vowel harmony was based on vowel height.
+Ki-Moon Lee suggested that LMK vowel harmony was based on vowel height.

 Some recent authors attribute it to advanced and retracted tongue root states.

 Loans from Middle Mongolian in the 13th century show several puzzling correspondences, in particular between Middle Mongolian ü and Korean u.

-Based on these data and transcriptions in the Jilin leishi, Lee Ki-Moon argued for a Korean Vowel Shift between the 13th and 15th centuries, consisting of chain shifts involving five of these vowels:
+Based on these data and transcriptions in the Jilin leishi, Ki-Moon Lee argued for a Korean Vowel Shift between the 13th and 15th centuries, consisting of chain shifts involving five of these vowels: